c4s4/sweetohm/content/resume/resume.en.md

 [Java](http://sweetohm.net/resume/java.html) and
 [XML/XSLT](http://sweetohm.net/resume/xml.html).

-I am a pragmatic programmer that rejects any dogma and don't consider failure as an alternative.
-My experience, both technical and human, secures projets I am working on.
+I am a pragmatic programmer that rejects any dogma and doesn't consider failure as an alternative.
+My experience, technical and human, allows me to secure projects I am working on.

 <!--more-->